cnerg/cnerg.github.com/README.md

 --------------------------------------------
 To build CNERG website using docker you can use the cnerg container containing all the required dependencies to build the website cnerg/cenrg_XXXX.

-1. go into your folder hosting cnerg website sources
+From the directory containing the website repository (if you don't have one yet please clone it first):

-2. run the docker container:
+1. run the docker container:

     ```docker run -v $PWD:/local_drive -it baaaaam/cnerg```

-3. go into the mounted folder in docker:
+2. go into the mounted folder in docker:
     ```cd /local_drive```

-4. build a preview of the website:
+3. build a preview of the website:
     ```make gh-preview```

-5. quit docker:
+4. quit docker:
     ```exit```

-6. preview your modify version of the website using your prefered web browser.
+5. preview your modify version of the website using your prefered web browser.